neyteiri/Neyteiri/README.md

 --*Spore
 --*Guild Wars 2
 --*Subnautica
-6. I come from a military family, and named after the base in Manitoba .
+6. I come from a military family, and named after the base in Manitoba.